peteroupc/peteroupc.github.io/random.md

 <a id=Single_Random_Value></a>
 ### Single Random Value

-If an application requires only one random value, with a fixed number of bits, then the application can pass the seed to a hash function rather than a PRNG.
+If an application requires only one pseudorandom value, with a fixed number of bits, then the application can pass the seed to a hash function rather than a PRNG.
 Examples of this include the following:

 - Generating a color pseudorandomly, by passing the seed to the MD5 hash function, which outputs a 128-bit hash code, and taking the first 24 bits of the hash code as the pseudorandom color.
 - Generating a pseudorandom number in a GLSL (OpenGL Shading Language) fragment shader by passing the fragment coordinates (which vary for each fragment, or "pixel") as well as a seed (which is the same for all fragments) to the Wang hash, which outputs a 32-bit integer.[^6]